Girly Air Force: Plot

 Earth has come under attack by the Xi (ザイ, Zai), a mysterious "armed group" using highly advanced weapon systems far superior to any existing human-developed military technology.
-A young Chinese-Japanese teenager named Kei Narutani and his Chinese friend Minghua, both living in Shanghai, are forced to evacuate to Japan when the city is attacked by the Xi.
+A young Chinese-Japanese teenager named Kei Narutani and his Chinese friend Minghua Song, both living in Shanghai, are forced to evacuate to Japan when the city is attacked by the Xi.
 During their escape by sea, several Xi fighters begin sinking the evacuation fleet when Kei suddenly witnesses the Xi being repelled by a strange fighter plane.
 When the plane subsequently crashes, Kei rushes to aid the pilot, but is surprised to find a pretty girl at the controls.

 After arriving in Japan, Kei begins investigating the origins of the strange plane, and before long he is captured by Japanese secret service agents.
 He learns from them that it was a Swedish fighter retrofitted with special technology developed by the JASDF.
 In order to combat the Xi, their technology—HiMAT (Highly Maneuverable Aircraft Technology) and EPCM (Electronic Perceptory Counter-Measures)—was reverse-engineered and applied to existing fighter models, codenamed "Daughters"; in order to function properly, the Daughters require autonomous interface units called "Anima", cyborg girls who are grown around salvaged Xi parts.
 The girl Kei encountered, named Gripen (after the plane she flies), is one such Anima unit who formed an emotional attachment to him when he came to her aid.
-When her supervising developer notices that effect, he invites Kei into the Anima project and act as Gripen's partner in order to boost her flight performance and prevent her from being scrapped.
+When her supervising developer notices that effect, he invites Kei into the Anima project to act as Gripen's partner in order to boost her flight performance and prevent her from being scrapped.